 Yes, you read that right.
 With Windows 11, you will have a much faster Windows update process, thanks to the background installation mechanism.
 Microsoft has promised that Windows updates will now be 40% smaller, making the process even more efficient.

-Not to mention, if an update installation is pending while restarting your computer, it will show you the estimated time required to complete the update.
+Not to mention, if an update installation is pending while restarting your PC, it will show you the estimated time required to complete the update.
 This nifty addition will save you time and hassle.
 The new update system is one of the best, if not the best, features of Windows 11.

 9. Snap Layout & Other New Multitasking Features